Packing Honey in Glass

 Conclusion

 While glass jars have been a popular choice for honey packaging, the potential health risks associated with plastisol liners and the hot filling process are significant considerations.
-PET jars, with their ability to preserve the natural qualities of honey through cold filling and their reduced risk of chemical contamination, gives us a compelling alternative.
+PET jars, with their ability to preserve the natural qualities of honey through cold filling and their reduced risk of chemical contamination, gives us a compelling better alternative for our precious honey..